COVID-19 Student Emergency Grants

 Method to Determine Institutional Award

-Massasoit believes this premise to be both valid and compliant and it enabled the college to prioritize its’ neediest students for immediate grant distribution, which aligns with both congressional intent and the federal mandate that institutions make available emergency financial grants to those in-need as soon as possible.
+Massasoit believes this premise to be both valid and compliant and it enabled the college to prioritize its’ neediest students for immediate grant distribution, which aligned with both congressional intent and the federal mandate that institutions make available emergency financial grants to those in-need as soon as possible.

 Instructions, Direction or Guidance to Students